Bone marrow: Central hematopoietic and antigen-responsive organ

-That bone marrow is a priming site for T-cell responses to blood-borne antigens was first described in 2003.
-Mature circulating naïve T cells home to bone marrow sinuses after they have passed through arteries and arterioles.
+Bone marrow is a priming site for T-cell responses to blood-borne antigens, as first described in 2003.
+Mature circulating naïve T cells travel to bone marrow sinuses after they have passed through arteries and arterioles.
 They transmigrate sinus endothelium and enter the parenchyma which contains dendritic cells (DCs).
 These have a capacity of antigen uptake, processing, and presentation.
 Cognate interactions between antigen-specific T cells and antigen-presenting DCs (APCs) in parenchyma lead to rapid T-APC cluster formation followed by T cell activation, T cell proliferation and T cell re-circulation to blood.
 These findings were corroborated and extended in 2013 by in situ two-photon dynamic imaging of mice skulls.

 Importance for storage and long-term survival of memory B and memory T cells

 Bone marrow is a nest for migratory memory T cells and a sanctuary for plasma cells.
 This has implications for adaptive immunity and vaccinology.
 Memory B and T cells persist in the parenchyma in dedicated survival niches organized by stromal cells.
 This memory can be maintained over long time periods in the form of quiescent cells or by repeated antigenic restimulation.
 Bone marrow protects and optimizes immunological memory during dietary restriction.
 In cancer patients, cancer-reactive memory T cells can arise in bone marrow spontaneously or after specific vaccination.
 Bone marrow is a center of a variety of immune activities: i) hematopoiesis, ii) osteogenesis, iii) immune responses, iv) distinction between self and non-self antigens, v) central immune regulatory function, vi) storage of memory cells, vii) immune surveillance of the central nervous system, viii) adaptation to energy crisis, ix) provision of mesenchymal stem cells for tissue repair.